hotwax/oms-documentation/netsuite/Flows/SalesOrder/Fulfillment.md

 HC_MR_ExportedSalesOrderFulfillmentCSV
 ```

-A job in HotWax Commerce reads the file, marking order items as fulfilled in the HotWax Commerce.
+A job in HotWax Commerce integration platform reads the file, marking order items as fulfilled in the HotWax Commerce.

 **Job in HotWax Commerce**
 ```